-Students will pursue a normal course of study for the B.A. in Linguistics.
-To complete the requirements for the teaching certification, students will take two Methods courses and will complete the associated Field Experience component, including student teaching, in the second semester of their senior year.
-This will allow students to enter the graduate program prepared to complete their M.A. degree in one year of full-time study.
+Students will pursue a normal course of study for the BA in Linguistics.
+To complete the requirements for NYS teaching certification, students will take two Methods courses and will complete the associated Field Experience component, as well as a semester of student teaching.
+This will allow students to enter the graduate program prepared to complete their MA degree in one year of full-time study.

 Before applying, students should discuss their intentions with the Undergraduate Program Director.

 Required Undergraduate Courses:

 - LIN 311 Syntax

 - LIN 431 Structure of an Uncommonly Taught Language

 - LIN 307 Sociolinguistics

 - LIN 524 TESOL Pedagogy: Theory and Practice (plus LIN 579)